Get quotes

 • have a Queensland Home Warranty Scheme policy (if works exceed $3,300 including GST) not be undertaken under an owner-builder permit (owner-builders are not permitted to act as project managers as well)

-• achieve flood resilience up to the assessed flood level or the 2021-22 flood level (whichever is highest)
+• achieve flood resilience up to both the assessed flood level and the 2021-2022 flood event level.

 Homeowners with an appropriate licence (not owner-builder permit) can undertake work on their own property if the Queensland Home Warranty Scheme policy and license requirements are met.